-Inflation jumps unexpectedly after dropping for two consecutive months
+Inflation jumps unexpectedly after dropping for three consecutive months

 Economists have warned that Britons face a ‘two-year living standard squeeze’